Colima Fair App

-The second challenge was the time frame limit to execute the project before the start date of the fair and with enough time for the marketing campaign and promotion of the app.
+The second challenge was the time frame limit to execute the project before the start date of the fair and with enough time for the app’s marketing campaign and promotion.

 The Project’s Approach

-We dive into with a series of hypotheses based on interviews with Stakeholders and experiences from past fairs and continue to validate some of this assumptions.
+We dive into a series of hypotheses based on interviews with Stakeholders and experiences from past fairs and continue to validate some of these assumptions.
 We decided to go with surveys instead of field studies due to time limitations.

-For the creation of Personas, we transform the ethnographic and demographic information, together with the insights provided by the stakeholders and carry out a collaborative workshop to build an Empathy Map.
+For the creation of Personas, we transform the ethnographic and demographic information, together with the stakeholders’ insights, and carry out a collaborative workshop to build an Empathy Map.

-After an analysis, comparison, and validation of data from our demographic study and empathy exercise, we defined the 3 user profiles that would crucially determine the main business challenges of our product.
+After analyzing, comparing, and validating data from our demographic study and empathy exercise, we defined the 3 user profiles that would crucially determine our product’s main business challenges.

-Our main focus was to understand the different tribes that visit the fair and what were their reasons for visiting and activities they carried out the most and why.
+Our main focus was to understand the different tribes that visit the fair and their reasons for visiting, activities they carried out the most, and why.
 The discovered pattern was their interest in live shows and gastronomic variety.

-We outlined their main frustrations during their visit to the fair and the biggest coincidence detected was the problem to find available parking lots and disinformation with the schedule of cultural activities and live shows.
+We outlined their main frustrations during their visit to the fair.
+The biggest coincidence detected was finding available parking lots and disinformation with cultural activities and live shows.

 UX Competitive Analysis

-We moved quickly to make a comparative analysis of applications of fairs from other states and understand how they have solved these specific problems that we detect as immediate needs of our users and mainly the navigation of the content of the app.
+We moved quickly to make a comparative analysis of mobile apps of fairs from other states and understand how they have solved these specific problems that we detect as our users’ immediate needs and mainly the navigation of the app’s content.
 It also helps us to see their design weaknesses and improve ours.

-We needed to make sure to fill the product backlog with the epics that really had meaning for our users and in their context and mental model of the “Todos Los Santos” fair.
-That is why we carry out card sorting studies remotely with users that match our 3 defined profiles and to get a better understanding of the hierarchy of expected content.
+We needed to fill the product backlog with the epics that really had meaning for our users and their context and mental model of the “Todos Los Santos” fair.
+That is why we carry out card sorting studies remotely with users that match our 3 defined profiles and better understand the expected content hierarchy.

 Design & Prototype

-It was time to start thinking about the solutions with all the information that we could collect in a short research time with a high effort from the whole team.
+It was time to start thinking about the solutions with all the information we could collect quickly with a high effort from the whole team.

-The ease of use of an application is not the only positive metric of the user experience, it is also that its pleasurable.
+The ease of use of an mobile app is not the only positive metric of the user experience, it is also that its pleasurable.

-The application began to take shape with the definition of the navigation flow, for which we carried out a Design Studio in conjunction with development to technically validate the technical impact and with the Stakeholders to align the business needs.
+The app began to take shape with the navigation flow definition.
+We carried out a Design Studio in conjunction with development to technically validate the technical impact and with the Stakeholders to align the business needs.

-To move quickly and learn early during the process, we began the design of many ideas that we later converged as a multidisciplinary team.
-Without investing in greater efforts, it was sufficient a paper prototype to understand the scope of the application and catch any cognitive friction early on.
+To move quickly and learn early during the process, we began designing many ideas that we later converged as a multidisciplinary team.
+Without investing in greater efforts, a paper prototype was sufficient to understand the app’s scope and catch any cognitive friction early on.

-The research conducted in our UX Discovery process allowed us to have clarity in the scope of the project and ensuring that the final product was aligned with the objectives of the stakeholders, the users’ needs and the technical feasibility.
+The research conducted in our UX Discovery process allowed us to have clarity in the project’s scope and ensure that we aligned the final product with the stakeholders’ objectives, the users’ needs, and the technical feasibility.

-After completing the research process, the UX team work with the Agil Dev team on the definition of the Users Stories for the Product Backlog.
+After completing the research process, the UX teamwork with the Agil Dev team on the Product Backlog’s Users Stories’ definition.

 The most relevant stories defined were:

-- As a user, I can see a calendar with all the events of the day and the next days until the end of the fair.
+- As a user, I can see a calendar with all the day’s events and the next days until the end of the fair.

 - As a user, I can schedule and receive notifications of events of my interest.

-- As a user, I can take selfies with decorative frames of the fair and share on my social networks.
+- As a user, I can take selfies with the fair’s decorative frames and share them on my social networks.

-- As users, I can interact with a map of the fair and locate points of interest within the fair area.
+- As users, I can interact with a fair map and locate points of interest within the fair area.

 Finally, we worked closely with the UI team to finalize the Mockups and perform usability tests during the Sprint.